 The AWS Glue Data Catalog is your persistent metadata store for all your data assets, regardless of where they are located.
-The Data Catalog contains table definitions, job definitions, and other control information to help you manage your AWS Glue environment.
+The Data Catalog contains table definitions, job definitions, schemas, and other control information to help you manage your AWS Glue environment.
 It automatically computes statistics and registers partitions to make queries against your data efficient and cost-effective.
 It also maintains a comprehensive schema version history so you can understand how your data has changed over time.

 Automatic schema discovery